turtlebasket/micromissiles-unity/docs/Simulation_Config_Guide.md

 #### `3_salvo_10_hydra_200_drones.json`

-This configuration demonstrates a more complex scenario with three salvos, each launching ten `HYDRA_70` missiles at different times against 200 target drones.
+This configuration demonstrates a more complex scenario with three salvos, each launching ten `HYDRA_70` missiles at different times against 200 threat drones.
 This results in a total of 210 missiles (including submunitions) engaging 200 targets.

 ```json:Assets/StreamingAssets/Configs/3_salvo_10_hydra_200_drones.json
 {